jmaelstrom/docker-atom/README.md

 add the atom script to your path.

 # TODO
-Masquarde the in container user as the host user
+Masquerade the in container user as the host user